visiotec/vtec_ros/README.md

 ## Documentation and Citing ##

-The technical report available [here](https://github.com/lukscasanova/vtec/blob/master/vtec_ibgho_TR.pdf) describes the underlying algorithm and its working principles.
+The technical report available [here](https://github.com/lukscasanova/vtec/blob/opencv/vtec_ibgho_TR.pdf) describes the underlying algorithm and its working principles.
 If you use this software, please cite the technical report using:

 ```
-@TechReport{nogueira2017,
+@TechReport{nogueira2019,
   author = {Lucas Nogueira and Ely de Paiva and Geraldo Silveira},
-  title  = {{VISIOTEC} Intensity-based Homography Optimization Software: Basic Theory and Use Cases},
+  title  = {{VTEC} robust intensity-based homography optimization software},
-  number = {CTI-VTEC-TR-01-2017},
+  number = {CTI-VTEC-TR-01-19},
   institution = {CTI},
-  year = {2017},
+  year = {2019},
   address = {Brazil}
 }
 ```